rach0c0/task-manager/README.md

 5. Navigate to `/about` to read a *very important* message from a cat. 😹

 ### 🛠 **Future Enhancements**
-🔹 Add due dates for tasks
+🔹 Add "last completed" reminder
 🔹 Implement drag-and-drop reordering
 🔹 Add dark mode 🌙